FactFiber/devspace-nginx-auth-jwt/README.md

-# nginx-subrequest-auth-jwt
+# nginx-auth-jwt

-Version of [carlpett/nginx-subrequest-auth-jwt](https://github.com/carlpett/nginx-subrequest-auth-jwt) which adds a [devspace configuration file](https://devspace.cloud/docs/cli/what-is-devspace-cli), for easy inclusion as a dependency in devspace projects.
+Version of [carlpett/nginx-auth-jwt](https://github.com/carlpett/nginx-auth-jwt) which adds a [devspace configuration file](https://devspace.cloud/docs/cli/what-is-devspace-cli), for easy inclusion as a dependency in devspace projects.

 This project implements a simple JWT validation endpoint meant to be used with NGINX's [subrequest authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/), and specifically work well with the Kubernetes [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) external auth annotations.